adlnet/xAPI-Spec/xAPI.md

 * Agent Profile API
 * Activity Profile API

-The State API will permit PUT Statements without concurrency headers, since state conflicts are unlikely.
+The State API will permit PUT requests without concurrency headers, since state conflicts are unlikely.
 The requirements below only apply to Agent Profile API and Activity Profile API.